Qdoba: History

 In January 2023, it was announced that effective immediately, former Applebee's president John Cywinski would be CEO of Modern Restaurant Concepts, Qdoba's parent company.

 Butterfly Equity Ownership

 Qdoba is owned by Modern Restaurant Concepts, a fast-casual restaurant platform that is a portfolio company of Butterfly Equity.
 Butterfly Equity is a Los Angeles, California-based private equity firm specializing in the food sector.
 Under Butterfly's ownership, Qdoba opened 40 restaurants in 2023 as of August, and plans to open 60 restaurants in 2024 and over 80 annually beginning in 2025.
 Through a selective refranchising strategy, the company sold a portion of company-owned restaurants to franchisees to achieve a franchised mix of ~80% as of August 2023.

 International

 The first Canadian location opened on December 3, 2012, in Brandon, Manitoba.
 A second location was opened in London, Ontario, three months later.
 A third location opened in Winnipeg in 2014.
 As of October 2023, there are 12 locations in Canada and no locations exist in any other country.

+Puerto Rico had its first location opened on June 6, 2022, in San Patricio Village in Guaynabo, Puerto Rico.
+As of 2026, there are only 4 locations in Puerto Rico, but are planning to expand 12 extra outlets in the coming years.